senesis/sandbox/compatibility_with_CliMAF.md

-The most significant difference between ISI and CLiMAF interface is about declaring script's outputs : ISI provides no way to declare how many outputs the script will generate, nor to label them, while CliMAF imposes it.
+The most significant difference between ISI and CLiMAF interface is about declaring script's outputs : ISI provides no way to declare how many outputs the script will generate, nor to label them, while CliMAF needs such a declaration ahead of script execution.
 CLiMAF uses the output labels for naming the actual outputs by combining it with the the CRS expresssion representing the script call.
 This is instrumental in CLiMAF's logic for caching all results, including in order to re-use outputs in further processing.
 Therefore, all CliMAF functionalities downstream of the execution of a script (cache, use of CliMAF plotting scripts, build of an html page using the CliMAF html toolbox) are not directly usable.

 ### CliMAF changes needed for compatibility
 The main changes that would be needed in CliMAF for interfacing with